 Sweat, 2021.

 The film’s premise is apparent: the creators are pitting an online life and virtual friends against the loneliness of reality.
 The scene where the heroine meets her mother at a birthday party makes it clear that the parent has always been emotionally distant from Sylwia but simultaneously very demanding.
-It is partly why the girl went into social networks, where she finally feels genuine joy.
+It explains why the girl went into social networks, where she finally feels genuine joy.

 Julie & Julia, 2009.

 I think it is the most famous movie about bloggers.
-The film tells about two women united by one passion – cooking.
+The film is about two women united by one passion – cooking.
 Julia Child lives in 1950s Paris and is on her way to becoming an outstanding chef.
 She does not even realize that she will write an absolute culinary bestseller, which in 50 years will brighten up the life of young journalist Julie Powell.

 Julie ambitiously decides to cook 524 dishes from Julia Child’s book in a year to take her mind off the grind.
-She describes her successes in detail in a blog that is becoming wildly popular.
+She describes her successes in a blog that is becoming wildly popular.
 What a brilliant idea!
+Without a doubt, Julia & Julia is an ideal dream about a perfect blogging career.

 Tragedy Girls, 2017.